 Greek Chickpea Soup

 Greek chickpea soup is flavorful, filling and so easy to make.
-This lemon chickpea soup uses budge friendly, pantry ingredients.
+This lemon chickpea soup uses pantry ingredients and is budget friendly.
 Made in just one pot, this meatless meal is packed with veggies and is naturally vegan, gluten free, dairy free and Whole30 plant based.

 Print Pin Save Rate